2023 Best Journalism Bachelor's Degree Schools in Oklahoma

 Top Oklahoma Schools for a Bachelor's in Journalism

-Our 2023 rankings named University of Oklahoma Norman Campus the best school in Oklahoma for journalism students working on their bachelor’s degree.
-Located in the medium-sized suburb of Norman, University of Oklahoma is a public school with a fairly large student population.
+Our analysis found University of Oklahoma Norman Campus to be the best school for journalism students who want to pursue a bachelor’s degree in Oklahoma.
+Located in the suburb of Norman, University of Oklahoma is a public school with a very large student population.

 After completing their Bachelor's Degree, journalism graduates from University of Oklahoma carry an average student debtload of $21,529.
 The average monthly payment of a loan this size is about $602, assuming that the borrower is on a 10-year repayment plan.